dos1/flow3r-firmware/docs/badge/usage.rst

 If you find yourself lost in ``Chord Selector``, note that intervals from root are color coded on the screen, meaning you can just try out what setting changes which petal and feel out how what difference it makes in context of the others!

-Your chords are saved when exiting harmonic demo!
+Your chords are saved in flash at ``/sys/harmonic_demo.json`` when exiting harmonic demo!
 Make sure to wait until the menu screen appears before turning the power off though :D!

 tiny sampler
 ^^^^^^^^^^^^